stbutler11/stbutler11.github.io/_posts/2015-01-27-getting-started.md

 ---
+layout: post
+title: Quickly getting up and running with GitHub pages
 published: true
 ---

-## Quickly getting up and running with GitHub pages

 The easiest way I've found to get set up is to: